-If you’re looking for a loyal family dog, then you’ve likely thought about the German Shepherd vs Labrador Retriever.
+If you’re looking for a loyal family dog, you’ve likely thought about the German Shepherd vs Labrador Retriever.

 Both are prized for their loyalty and energy and are considered strong working breeds.

-Which pup do you pick?
+So which pup do you pick?

 German Shepherd vs Labrador Retriever History